Meet Claire Jaycock, our brave and curious Creative Director

 Another good book I’ve been working my way through is ‘Everybody Lies: Big Data, New Data’ and ‘What the Internet Can Tell Us About Who We Really Are’.
 The key takeaway from that one is that at no time in history have we had a true representation of the modern human psyche until Google Search Trends came along – people don’t reveal their true feelings to each other, or even themselves, but they tell Google all about it.
 This one appeals to my natural sense of curiosity, especially about things unseen and unsaid.

 Just to bring this long and meandering yarn back to my role as Creative Director, curiosity about how the world operates and how humans interact with it is a key trait of designers, especially those who design interfaces for humans to use.
 Often what humans say and what they do are at odds.
 It’s our job to untangle that and create digital products that can be used intuitively and easily.

-In my first month at Octave I’ve witnessed first-hand the dedication to quality, innovation, and smart thinking that this small agency has brought to the big wide world of human centered digital design and development.
+At Octave I’ve witnessed first-hand the dedication to quality, innovation, and smart thinking that this small agency has brought to the big wide world of human-centered digital design and development.